OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * **OPEN METHODS**: Where the process of the research has been documented in a sufficient detail to allow others to *repeat*, *reproduce*, or *replicate* the work.

-* **OPEN SOURCE**: Most modern science relies on code and software, and Open Source is about providing free access and re-use rights to this to maximise its utility.
+* **OPEN SOURCE**: Much modern research relies on code and software, and Open Source is about providing free access and re-use rights to this to maximise its utility.

 Other critical aspects of Open Science include **Public Engagement with Science**, **Open Educational Resources**, and **Open Advocacy** - all of which will be covered in later modules!